Skip to menu Skip to content Skip to footer

 Published 2 Oct, 2020 · 3-minute read

-Choosing PPE at UQ
+Choosing philosophy, politics and economics at UQ

-If you are a motivated and high-achieving student with a keen interest in the world around you, PPE is the program for you.
+"If you’re a motivated and high-achieving student with a keen interest in the world around you, BPPE is the program for you."

 Getting the most out of the UQ PPE experience

-One of the benefits of the UQ PPE program – and this is especially true in the first year – is that you are part of a small cohort who all study the same courses.
+One of the benefits of the UQ PPE degree – and this is especially true in the first year – is that you are part of a small cohort who all study the same courses.
 This allows Bachelor of PPE students to get to know and build lasting connections with like-minded people in a way that students in other programs simply cannot.

-Join a club or society (or four)
+2. Join a club or society (or 4)

 UQ also has numerous special interest clubs that are well worth getting a membership to as well.
 From surfing to debating, you’ll be sure to find something that suits you.